yingyuelang/DAT505-Github/finial project/README.md

 ## name: XIERUOBING

-## The content of the finial project
+## The content of my finial project ----- Crane's Gratitude
   the project is an interactive picture book.
 It tells a story about a crane how to help a kind couple which saved it before.
 It is a tales of Asian that I listened in my childhood.

   In this project, peope can read a story easily by it's picture.
 There are 6 scene in this project so that when you use this project you may find it is also like real book.
 Of course, these is a big difference between this project and real book is that there are some simple lines appear if your mouse move on the character. i believe these will help people more easier to read this book.
 Especially for children.

+  The reason I make this project is because I found it is boring for people especially children to read a book full of words and without no pictures.
+I want more children interested in reading books.

   there is a picture which show the part about interactive.
   ![screen](https://github.com/yingyuelang/DAT505-Github/blob/master/finial%20project/images/1.png)
     ![screen](https://github.com/yingyuelang/DAT505-Github/blob/master/finial%20project/images/2.png)

 ### The background story of this interactive picture book